-Therefore, the present study aims to contribute to psychometrics by producing an instrument with statistical evidence of validity and reliability, which specifically measures those strategies that lead to the elaboration and organization of information.
-This strategies are considered the basis for achieving significant learning (Pozo et al., 1990, 1994).
-Therefore, repetition strategies, which do not lead to the understanding of information, are deliberately excluded.
+Therefore, the present study aims to contribute to psychometrics by producing an instrument with statistical evidence of validity and reliability, which specifically measures those strategies that lead to the elaboration and organization of information, which is the basis for achieving significant learning (Pozo et al., 1990, 1994), that is, deliberately excluding repetition strategies, which do not lead to the understanding of the information.

 Likewise, in this way greater coverage is allowed as it is not about specific behaviors of a single competence, but rather the profile of university students is affected.
-The importance of the instrument, therefore, lies in the importance of the construct, since only those students who know and apply the learning strategies will be able to continue learning, even if they graduate from university.
-Also, they will be able to produce knowledge and apply it without needing of a teacher's approval.
+The importance of the instrument, therefore, lies in the importance of the construct, since only those students who know and apply the learning strategies will be able to continue learning, even if they graduate from university, and will be able to produce knowledge and apply it without needing of a teacher's approval.

-The number of items in an evaluation instrument plays an important role in the quality and veracity of the participants' responses.
-So, the characteristic of being brief and providing easily interpreted information accessible to any teacher, without the need for it to be expert on the subject, would provide greater coverage and enhance the learning validation exercise.
-By applying and interpreting it, any teacher will be able to choose whether or not to train their students in learning strategies, before starting with the contents of the school year, which would ensure, in a certain way, the learning of its students.
+The number of items in an evaluation instrument plays an important role in the quality and veracity of the participants' responses, so the characteristic of being brief and providing easily interpreted information accessible to any teacher, without the need for it to be expert on the subject, would provide greater coverage and enhance the learning validation exercise, since by applying and interpreting it, any teacher will be able to choose whether or not to train their students in learning strategies, before starting with the contents of the school year . which would ensure, in a certain way, the learning of its students.